List of Kyōryū Sentai Zyuranger characters: Otome

-Otome is the sister of Goushi.
+Otome is Goushi's older sister.
 She appeared in a flashback in episode 15 where died fighting the Golem Soldiers in order to buy Goushi time to get away.

 Etoffe Tribe

-The Etoffe Tribe (エトフ族, Etofu Zoku) is a tribe that worships the Triceratops.
+The Etoffe Tribe (エトフ族, Etofu Zoku) is Dan's tribe that worships the Triceratops.

 Dime Tribe

-The Dime Tribe (ダイム族, Daimu Zoku) is a tribe that worships the Smilodon.
+The Dime Tribe (ダイム族, Daimu Zoku) is Boi's tribe that worships the Smilodon.

 Lithia Tribe

-The Lithia Tribe (リシヤ族, Rishiya Zoku) is a tribe that worships the Pteranodon.
+The Lithia Tribe (リシヤ族, Rishiya Zoku) is Mei's tribe that worships the Pteranodon.
 They are known archers.

 Yui

 Lithia Tribe Princess Yui (リシア族の王女ユイ, Rishiya Zoku Purinsesu Yui) is Mei's ancestor.
 She sacrificed her life to stop the plant demon Guzzler, which Dora Guzzler was modeled after.

 Apelo Tribe

 The Apelo Tribe (アペロ族, Apero Zoku) were the guardians of the orchards in Daizyuzin's realm until Dora Cockatrice tricked them into eating from the holy fruit that they were forbidden to eat, resulting in their exile to Dalos Island and turned into monkeys as punishment.

 After Bandora's entrapment, the Apelo were reprieved of their curse as Daizyuzin restored their natural forms on the condition that they safeguard the last two Dinosaur Eggs.
 When Bandora learns of this, she sends her forces to take the eggs from the Apelo as Euro makes his way to Japan to find the Zyurangers.
 Though the Apelo fail to honor their covenant with the deity when the dinosaur eggs lost at sea during the ensuing battle, the pleading made by Euro's new-found friend Emiko and the Zyurangers convince Daizyuzin to renounce his curse and allow the Apelo back to his domain.